padogrid/bundle-none-tutorial-padogrid/README.md

 ## 2. Create a new RWE

 Let's create a new RWE from which we will conduct our tutorial.
 We do this by running `create_rwe`.
 The `create_rwe` command by default runs interactively prompting for inputs.
 To run it non-interactively, you need to specify the `-quiet` option.

+:pencil2: Keep in mind that an RWE is a top directory in which workspaces are stored.
+Similary, a workspace is a directory in which PadoGrid components are stored.

 ### 2.1.
 Interactive RWE